Devilman (film)

-Devilman (デビルマン, Debiruman) is a 2004 Japanese superhero film directed by Hiroyuki Nasu, based on the manga series of the same name by Go Nagai.
+Devilman (デビルマン, Debiruman) is a 2004 Japanese superhero film directed by Hiroyuki Nasu, based on the manga series by Go Nagai.

 The film was originally scheduled for a release in May, but was postponed to October 9 due to reshoots.
 Devilman was panned by critics and audiences, with many considering it as one of the worst Japanese films ever made.
 It was also a commercial failure, grossing 520 million yen against a 1 billion yen production budget.